drmanan/AlgorithmOdyssey/Chapter-3/README.md

 Here we delve into the fascinating world of sorting algorithms, where we unravel the art of arranging elements in a specific order.
 Sorting is a fundamental operation in computer science, enabling us to find patterns, search efficiently, and facilitate data manipulation.
 In this chapter, we explore a diverse array of sorting techniques, ranging from the simple and intuitive Bubble Sort to the efficient and sophisticated Merge Sort.
 By understanding the inner workings of these algorithms, readers will gain invaluable insights into the principles of algorithmic design and performance optimization.

-* Section 1: The Importance of Sorting Algorithms Emphasize the significance of sorting algorithms in various applications.
+* Section 1: The Importance of Sorting Algorithms
+This emphasizes the significance of sorting algorithms in various applications.
 Illustrate how sorting facilitates searching and enhances data manipulation.
 Discuss the impact of sorting on database operations and information retrieval.
 * Section 2: Bubble Sort